AmplitudeAudio/sdk/docs/content/docs/project-setup/07-sound-object.md

 ---
 title: Sound Objects
 description: Sound objects are the core assets of an Amplitude project.
 They define the various audio samples to be played and how to play them.
-This page serves as an introduction to the various sound objects supported by Amplitude.
 menu:
   docs:
     parent: project-setup